pdreeves/2019-interactive/Readme.md

   _For example, if I unzipped the folder in C:\2019-interactive-master: the command would be..._ docker container run --detach --link=web1 --link=web2 --hostname ansible --name ansible --interactive --tty  --volume C:\\2019-interactive-master:/opt/external pdreeves/2019-interactive-ansible

+9. Navigate to the Instructions folder and start with scenario 1

 ## Startup Instructions for macOS and Linux
 We're going to get our lab environment set up.
 To do that we need to...